-A close contact is someone who has been face to face for at least 15 minutes, or been in the same closed space for at least 2 hours, as someone who has tested positive for the novel coronavirus when that person was infectious.
+A close contact is someone who has been face to face for at least 15 minutes, or been in the same closed space for at least 2 hours, as someone who has tested positive for the COVID-19 when that person was infectious.

 Isolate yourself at home and monitor your health closely

-If you have been identified to have had close contact with someone who is confirmed to have infection with the novel coronavirus while they were infectious, you must:
+If you have been identified to have had close contact with someone who is confirmed to have infection with COVID-19 while they were infectious, you must:

 - Isolate yourself at home until 14 days after you were last exposed to the infectious person.
 You should not leave the house, except for seeking medical care.
 You should stay in a different room to other people as much as possible, and wear a surgical mask when you are in the same room as another person and when seeking medical care.
 Use a separate bathroom if available.
-Do not go to work, school, or public areas, and do not use public transportation or taxi services.
+Do not go to work, school, or public areas, and do not use public transportation, taxi services or rideshares.

 - watch for signs and symptoms: